 Striving for a great morning routine can set the tone of productivity for the rest of your day.
 Nowadays, we’re easily distracted by work, tight schedules and lots of worrying.
 A good morning routine is exactly what you need to keep your priorities in check and get your life back on track.

-Below are 7 easy tips to help you get more out of your morning routine, so you can get more out of your day!
+Below, we discuss these tips in more detail to help you get more out of your morning routine, so you can get more out of your day!

 7 Tips to Get More Out of Your Morning Routine

 1. Get Yourself a Good Night’s Sleep

 How many times have you heard “The early bird catches the worm” or “Early to bed and early to rise makes a man healthy, wealthy and wise”?
 While morning people tend to be more productive, it’s not the hour you wake up at that dictates how productive you’re going to be.